Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 * Create an Azure IoT device using Microsoft Azure documentation online and obtain the connections string.
 If using DPS, the bridge supports symmetric (e.g. Shared Access Signature or SAS) key for securely connecting to the device.

 >Note: If using Azure IoT Central to create a device, you must create a custom device template in your application and add an interface that corresponds with your device interface.
-Refer to [Azure IoT Central documentation on creating a Device Template](https://docs.microsoft.com/en-us/azure/iot-central/howto-set-up-template-pnp?toc=/azure/iot-central-pnp/toc.json&bc=/azure/iot-central-pnp/breadcrumb/toc.json#create-a-device-template-from-scratch).
+Refer to [Azure IoT Central documentation on connecting a IoT Plug and Play device](https://docs.microsoft.com/en-us/azure/iot-central/quick-create-pnp-device-pnp?toc=/azure/iot-central-pnp/toc.json&bc=/azure/iot-central-pnp/breadcrumb/toc.json).

 * Modify the folowing parameters under **pnp_bridge_parameters** node in the config file (config.json):

-  Using Connection string (Note: the symmetic_key must match the SAS key in the connection string):
+  Using Connection string (Note: the symmetric_key must match the SAS key in the connection string):

   ```JSON
     {